 The proto-language to many European and Indian languages, such as Latin, Gaelic and Hindi, is Proto-Indo-European.
 A more recent ancestor of English, McCulloch says, is Proto-Germanic, which encompasses Germanic languages such as Norwegian and Dutch.

 The main difference between Proto-Germanic and the other Indo-European languages lies in sound.
 The sound changes that have taken place when language evolved from Proto-Indo-European to Proto-Germanic have been discovered by the Brothers Grimm (more commonly known for their fairy tales).
 An explanation of their discoveries can be found in the video below.

-According to McCulloch, linguists have done a fairly good job in devising proto-languages – in fact, they have already recreated 50 different proto-languages!
+According to McCulloch, linguists have done a fairly good job in devising proto-languages – they have already recreated 50 different proto-languages!
 However, she says the further researchers go back in time, the more difficult their work becomes.
 As all human societies in the world today use language, McCulloch believes the first genetically modern humans probably already had some form of language to communicate in.
 However, as writing was only invented 50,000 to 300,000 years later, there is no evidence on which research can be based.

 The fact that language investigation is based on what McCulloch calls “pretty darn flimsy evidence” has long been known.
 In 1866, the Linguistic Society of Paris already banned papers on the topic.
 Of course, people can now write freely about languages, but views on the origin of language or features of the first languages still vary.
 McCulloch does state that recently, interesting evidence has been brought to the table: new research has shown that new languages, like Nicaraguan Sign Language, are created by children that are given inconsistent linguistic input which they then try to organise.
 It is impossible to find out how languages were formed centuries ago, but McCulloch suggests that the ways of creating a new language might not have changed since then.